daniele-bolla/mars_rovers/README.md

 -   `parser/`: This directory contains files responsible for parsing input strings:
     -   `parser/plateau.parser.ts`: Parses the plateau dimensions from a string.
     -   `parser/rover.parser.ts`: Parses the rover's initial position and direction from a string.
--   `types/`: This directory defines the data types used throughout the application:
+-   `types/`: This directory defines the data types used throughout the application.
-    -   `types/command.types.ts`: Defines types related to rover commands.
-    -   `types/plateau.types.ts`: Defines the `Plateau` interface.
-    -   `types/parser.types.ts`: Defines types related to parsing operations.
-    -   `types/rover.types.ts`: Defines the `Rover` interface and related types.
--   `example.ts`: This file contains example usage of the functions in the application.

 ## Functional Paradigm and State Machines